richtastic/ff/src/3DR/wiki/app.md

 		- you choose a filter to color part of the scene something else (or draw on it)
 		- you send the picture to your friend to see if she agrees.

+	- you're a museum historian and want to make public heratige artefacts available
+		- you set up your artefact
+		- take several photos from various angles
+		- you put the model up on the museum website

 	- social sharing

 	- measure something?